 The vast majority (88%) of account managers believe that providing above-and-beyond customer service is also the surest way to drive growth, but it isn’t.
-CEB, now Gartner, analysis found that while high levels of customer service do increase the likelihood of retention, they have no statistical or meaningful effect on growth.
+Gartner analysis found that while high levels of customer service do increase the likelihood of retention, they have no statistical or meaningful effect on growth.
 This is because retention, renewal and repurchase all involve asking customers to commit to the same thing again, whereas account growth requires reps to convince customers to do things differently by buying new or different products.
 These are strikingly different conversations.

 In short, prioritizing customer service after service levels are sufficiently high does not lead to growth but instead to wasted effort as sellers attempt to deliver ever-higher levels of service in pursuit of an illusory goal.